-The E-M1 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the E-M10 II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 II was succeeded by the Olympus E-M10 III.
+Both the E-M1 II and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+The E-M10 II was replaced by the Olympus E-M10 III, while the E-M1 II was followed by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M1 II and the Olympus E-M10 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Olympus OM-D E-M1 Mark II:

 - More detail: Offers more megapixels (20.2 vs 15.9MP) with a 13% higher linear resolution.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.